Selfnet/multivault/README.md

 ## Known Issues

-* some more error checks inside the classes
+* some more error checks inside the modules
 * some more persons have a look at this